Recursively Enumerably Representable Classes and Computable Versions of the Fundamental Theorem of Statistical Learning: The Effective VC-Dimension

+The above necessary condition is not sufficient.
+As a counterexample take $\G=\Hfin$ and $\H$ as the class of all computable hypotheses.

-\section{The effective VC-dimension}
+\section{The Effective VC-Dimension}

 In this section we focus on the relationship between the VC-dimension and its effective counterpart.
-It is immediate from the definitions that for any hypothesis classes $\H$ it holds $\vc(\H)\leq \evc(\H)$ and $\evc(\G)\leq \evc(\H)$ for any subclass $\G\seq \H.$ In \cite[Theorem 5]{rose} a hypothesis class $\H$ with $\vc(\H)=1$ and $\evc(\H)=\infty$ was constructed.
-Using a shifting trick we generalize this construction to show that in general there is no connection between $\vc(\H)$ and $\evc(\H)$ except for $\vc(\H)\leq \evc(\H).$ We use the following lemma which follows directly from unpacking the definitions (see \cite[Lemma 3.51]{david}).
+It is immediate from the definitions that for any hypothesis classes $\H$ it holds $\vc(\H)\leq \evc(\H)$ and $\evc(\G)\leq \evc(\H)$ for any subclass $\G\seq \H.$ In \cite[Theorem 15]{rose} a hypothesis class $\H$ with $\vc(\H)=1$ and $\evc(\H)=\infty$ was constructed.
+Building up on this construction, we can show that in general there is no connection between $\vc(\H)$ and $\evc(\H)$ other than $\vc(\H)\leq \evc(\H).$ We only sketch the construction here, details can be found in Appendix \ref{app evc}.